A Guide to Liquid Silicone Rubber (LSR) Material

 Compression molding machine

 In compression molding, the LSR mixture is not injected into a mold.
 Instead, it is performed before being placed in a mold cavity.
-After closing the mold cavity, the material undergoes high pressure and temperature applied by a hydraulic press.

 This process then cures and solidifies the material.
 After solidification and cooling, the finished rubber product is removed.